Partner Lifecycle12 min read

 3. Create Feedback Loops

-The best partner programs continuously improve based on partner feedback.
+The best referral programs continuously improve based on partner feedback.
 Conduct quarterly partner surveys, run annual partner advisory councils, and maintain open communication channels.
 Act on feedback quickly to demonstrate you value partner input.

 4. Align Internal Teams